- Stamford Library

 - As a result of the 1834 Poor Law Amendment Act, the parish and town became the center of the Stamford Poor Law Union.

-- Bastardy cases would be heard at the Stamford petty session hearings held at the Town Hall every last Friday of the month.
+- Bastardy cases would be heard at the Stamford petty session hearings held at the Town Hall every last Friday of the month at Noon.

-In 1086, according to the Domesday Book, Stamford was one of the largest towns in Lincolnshire.
+According to the 1086 Domesday book, Stamford was one of the largest towns in Lincolnshire.
 With the coming of the railroads, the growth was phenominal.
 The Parish of Stamford Baron (it means "Stamford across the bridge") in Northamptonshire is traditionally considered part of the borough of Stamford, but has not been included in the population statistics given here.

 - Stamford High School was established in 1877.
 It's still in its old place about three quarters of the way along St. Martin's High Street, just up from the George Hotel.
 The front door is right on the main street.